makerdao/mips/MIP10/mip10.md

 **MIP10c1: Oracle Onboarding (OT)**
 Defines a process for onboarding new oracles into the Maker Protocol.

-**MIP10c2: Process for Community Oracle Onboarding Request**
+**MIP10c2: Process for Oracle Onboarding Request**
-A process component that defines the method and template for the community to request a new Oracle.
+A process component that defines the method and template to request a new Oracle.

 **MIP10c3: Process to Onboard Oracle (OT)**
 A process component that defines the method and template for the Oracle Team to onboard a new Oracle.